ship of theseus 2012

 Ship of Theseus Plot Overview

-Ship of Theseus Ending, Explained
+Ship of Theseus Ending

-Three things stood out in the story to me:
+There are three big patterns that stood out in the story to me:

-- Each character has to make highly practical yet emotionally straining medical decisions, from eye surgery to a kidney transplant, implying that big life decisions are great catalysts for change.
+1. Each character has to make highly practical yet emotionally straining medical decisions, from eye surgery to a kidney transplant, implying that big life decisions are great catalysts for change.

-So, with these broad points in mind, let’s take a thorough look at each character’s individual story.
+So, with these two broad points in mind, let’s take a thorough look at each character’s individual story.

 What Happens to Aaliya?